poseidonimaging/filtermason/_posts/2016-04-30-App-Store-Launch.markdown

 <h3>Step Four: Double and Triple Check</h3>
 <img src="/img/Snapchat-Filter-Order-Details.png">

 We’re almost done!
 On the left side, make absolutely 100% sure that the filter, date/times, and geofenced areas are exactly right.
 Then ask a friend to double check your work because your eyes are probably playing tricks on you.
-On the right hand side, put in your credit card information and select the Filter Type (Personal or Business).
-Note: Snapchat’s approval team is made of humans.
-If your filter has an inside joke/nickname written in text and the approval team thinks it’s for a Business, but you submit it as Personal, prepare for rejection.
+On the right hand side, put in your credit card information and select the Filter Type (Personal or Business). <i>Note: Snapchat’s approval team is made of humans.
+If your filter has an inside joke/nickname written in text and the approval team thinks it’s for a Business, but you submit it as Personal, prepare for rejection.</i>

 That is it!
 We hope everyone enjoys your Snapchat Filter!
 Please share the app with friends and drop us a line about anything you love or things we can improve on.